Enhancement of non-Markovianity due to environment-induced indirect interaction: Non-Markovianity in pure dephasing models

 Notice that this result is independent of the phase $\chi(t)$.
 To proceed, we now set, without loss of generality, $f(t) = e^{-\Gamma(t)}$.
 Then the time derivative of the trace distance is

 Since the BLP measure is

 we see from Eq.~\eqref{trace} that if

 then non-Markovian effects arise.
-For the scenario without any indirect interaction, $g(t) = 1$, leading to the simpler condition $\frac{d\Gamma}{dt} \leq 0$.
+For the scenario without any indirect interaction, $g(t) = 1$, leading to the simpler condition $\frac{d\Gamma}{dt} < 0$.
 The presence of a non-trivial $g(t)$ means that the evolution can possibly be non-Markovian for a longer duration.
-To compute the BLP measure, we see whenever this condition holds and then we simply apply the fundamental theorem of calculus.
+To compute the BLP measure, we find the time intervals for which the condition in Eq.~\eqref{nonmarkovianitycondition} holds and calculate the change in the trace distance over these intervals.